 In addition to these specialized tracks, our center supplies the following interventions that may be included into the comprehensive treatment plans that are provided to every patient in our residential inpatient program:

-Medically monitored detoxification: When patients arrive at Twelve Oaks with substances such as heroin in their systems, participating in medically monitored detox may be the most beneficial first step in their recovery process.
+Medically monitored detoxification: When patients arrive at Twelve Oaks with substances such as heroin in their systems, participating in medically monitored detox may be the most beneficial first step in their rehab process.
 We offer high-level detox services that are delivered under the direction of an ASAM certified addictionologist and are monitored 24 hours a day, 7 days a week by our compassionate nursing staff.
 A wide range of medications are available for use, but they will only be implemented into a patient’s treatment plan when it is deemed clinically appropriate for medically managing the detoxification process and the side effects that can arise from detox.
 Each patient’s medical situation is taken into account prior to his or her participation in detox, and appropriate accommodations are made to ensure that all interventions are managed safely.